 $DestStore.Close()

-Run the signed script:
+Runnig the signed script

-\Signed.ps1 How it works...
+C:\Foo\Signed.ps1 How it works...

 In step 1, you create a new self-signed code signing certificate and store the certificate in the current user My certificate store.
 Because you pipe the output from New-SelfSignedCertificate to Out-Null, this step produces no output.